Nagasaki45/digital-privacy-soundscape/report/report.md

 Towards the end of the piece the process is reversed.
 The special characteristic of each samples category was used in this way to support the composition.

-It is important to note that although the samples of the **users** category generally demonstrate well sounded human speech sounds they still contain a lot of noise (clicks).
+It is important to note that although the samples of the **users** category are generally clean and well sounded they still contain a lot of noise (clicks).
 Moreover, all of the samples in the composition are sampled in a sample rate of 16Khz.
 I found this issues somewhat problematic during the mastering process, but overall, the "lo-fi" characteristic can support the general concept of algorithmic perception of human behavior.

-The whole soundscape is organized as three audio groups: noise, babbling, and cloud.
+The whole soundscape is organized using three audio groups: noise, babbling, and cloud.
 The noise and the babbling groups contain three tracks each, one for left panned content, one for right panned content, and one for the content in the middle.
-I found that this organization of content to be both productive and creative.
+I found this content organization to be both productive and creative.

 The cloud track uses the REAPER feature of tracks with "Free item positioning".
 That way I can place several different items that will play in parallel on the same track.
 The cloud track is used for both noises and babbling sounds.
 The "Free item positioning" feature allow me to transition gradually between clouds of different audio sources.
-Having the different sources on the same track unify them as the pass through the same effects.
+Having the different sources on the same track unify them as they pass through the same effects.
 For example, in 0:50-1:00 there is a transition between different audio materials in a cloud, from noises to babbling, while the cloud as a whole goes back in the mix using effects automation.
 I wrote a script to randomise panning of items[^random-panning-script] and used it on most of the clouds in the composition to made them rich and wide sounding.
 In addition, I tend to apply time stretching and pitch shifting manually to some of the clouds to emphasize specific peaks in the composition (an example can be heard 2:01-2:10).